 Creative writing is a type of art, and it’s something that many adults are somewhat afraid to try.
 It’s not necessary to be an artist or have artistic talent; all you need is the desire to create.
 In this post, you’ll find a list of creative writing prompts for adults to help get you started.
-Each prompt is intended to inspire new ideas for your next writing project… whether that’s a new work of fiction or a really creative journal entry.
+Each prompt is intended to inspire new creative writing ideas for your next writing project… whether that’s a new work of fiction or a really creative journal entry.

 It doesn’t matter if you’re a professional writer who has published books, or someone who likes to write for fun in your spare time.
 Creative writing of any kind, including creative journaling exercises, provides an outlet for creativity while also improving your natural skills.